Olliehub/alx_python/python-hello_world/README.md

 Task 4: Printing numbers from 0 - 98 in decimal and hexadecimal.

 Task 5: In this task, we are writing a program that prints numbers from 0 - 99

+Task 6: write a program that prints all possible different combinations of two digits.